SFSeeger/ManaweaveAndRunes/docs/DEVELOPMENT.md

 ## Rituals and Spells
 ### Spells

-Using an Transmutation circle on a crystal as well as a collection of  _Sorage runes_, spells can be cast.
+Using an Transmutation circle on a crystal as well as a collection of  _Storage runes_, spells can be cast.
 The following Spells are currently planned:

 | Spell | Effect | Resources | Upgradable |
 | :---: | :---: | :---: | :---: |